Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets

-The remainder of the paper is organized as follows: Section \ref{sec:preliminaries} reviews transportability and identifiability when the causal graph is known.
+The rest of the paper is organized as follows: Section \ref{sec:preliminaries} reviews preliminary concepts related to transportability and identifiability.
 Section \ref{sec:examples} presents motivating examples that illustrate how our method can make useful inferences.
 Section \ref{sec:method} details the proposed method.
 Section \ref{sec:related_work} reviews relevant literature.
-Finally, Section \ref{sec:experiments} demonstrates, using simulated data, that our method correctly identifies sets that satisfy Eq. \ref{eq:test_ht} and improves causal effect estimation.
+Section \ref{sec:experiments} shows that our method makes useful inferences and performs favorably to alternatives in simulated and semi-synthetic data.